IRL2/nanover-docs/source/installation.rst

     #.
 Look for the NanoverIMD app under ``Apps``.
 It should be called ``com.IntangibleRealitiesLaboratory.NanoVeriMD``
        (hover over it with your cursor to see the full name).
     #.
 Click on the three dots (on the far right) for this app and select ``Launch App``.

+.. admonition:: Key point

+    For a **wireless setup** you will need to have a strong and stable internet connection that allows communication over the network.
+    This option is often incompatible with public / institutional networks.

+.. admonition:: Key definition

+    \ **Tethered**: using a cable to connect your VR headset to your computer.

 ----